uxlfoundation/operational_template_open_standards/Rules/Rules_of_Engagement.md

 	<td><i>[Organization_Abbreviation]</i> member that has been selected by the Working Group as a coordinator for the Working Group activies. </br>
   A Maintainer is the person (or persons) *responsible for the direction or movement* of a <i>[Organization_Name]</i> Working Group.
 He/she/they are committed to improving, driving, and ensuring an outcome.</br>
   A Maintainer doesn’t necessarily have to be someone who writes the data specification.
 It could be someone who’s done a lot of work evangelizing the <i>[Organization_Name]</i>, or written documentation that made <i>[Organization_Abbreviation]</i> more accessible to others.
 Regardless of what they do day-to-day, a Maintainer is probably someone who feels responsibility over the direction of the project and is committed to improving it.</td>
+  <i>A maintainer is the final control point for contributions to a specification.
+Typically pull requests will be proposed but they need to be approved by the working group under consensus rules.
+The maintainer ensures the contribution rules are followed and that consensus has been met, especially for controversial or disputed contributions.
+The maintainer(s) should the ones to merge the PR into the updated baseline .</td>
     </tr>
     <tr>
 	<td><strong>Member(s)</strong></td>